 Cost is a big issue when people weigh the pros and cons of doing the treatment.
 Dr. Gill says they make a point of prioritizing a payment plan for every individual based on their financial reality.

 Factors that determine cost include the amount of work needed to shift your teeth, the number of dental visits required, and how much your insurance plan covers orthodontics.
 Some HealthOne patients, for example, will pay $120 per month, over 48-, 36- and 24-month periods.
+We covered more details about our payment options on our Invisalign service page.

 Patients get confused, Dr. Gill adds.
 They think of Invisalign® as a product, as opposed to a tool.
 Like any tool, the success depends on who is using it, and that’s where the HealthOne team comes in.